-Matches Fashion, winner of the 2020 the Hitting the Mark benchmark report by dotdigital, introduces their loyalty program “The Curator” as part of their welcome series.
+Matches Fashion, winner of the Hitting the Mark benchmark report by dotdigital, introduces their loyalty program “The Curator” as part of their welcome series.

 III.
 Website visibility and pop-ups

 Your website audience is already interested in your products / services.
 So adding more visibility to the program on your site is a no-brainer.

 * Use landing page builders to make dedicated pages for new registrations

 * Add more visibility and strategically place the calls to action on the site.